-Whether you are new to bullion investment or not, it is important to understand the differences between the two precious metals and the two main bullion forms they are sold in.
-Before making your decision it is advisable that you conduct some research and weigh up the pros and cons.
+Whether you are new to bullion investment or not, it is important to understand the differences between the two precious metals - gold and silver, and the two forms they are sold in - bars and coins.
+Before making your decision it is advisable that you conduct some research, and weigh up the pros and cons.
 There is no definitive right or wrong answer, choosing what to invest in is down to the circumstances of the individual investor.

 Bars or coins?

 When it comes to buying bullion there is often some misunderstanding about what bullion constitutes.
 There is a common misperception that bullion only refers to a rectangular bar of gold and that coins do not fall under the same category.

 Furthermore, some investors believe that bars are the only way to buy cost effective gold and that coins are too expensive and in more limited supply.
 However this is not the case, bullion can come in the form of bars or coins, each having a range of different benefits to the investor.